grooveLog/roadmap/README.md

-# roadmap
+# GrooveLog Roadmap
-A product roadmap for the launch of grooveLog
+A product roadmap for the launch of GrooveLog

 RoadMap for the website/desktop application (App Roadmap will be planned separately)

 ## 0.1.0 User Authentication
 * Website with a front page
 * User can sign up via email / facebook etc. and create a basic user profile.
+* Includes the 'Meditations' section, to begin with these are randomly rotated.
 * Will require statements legal concerns, GDPR etc.

-### Marketing / Engagement
+#### Marketing / Engagement
 * Use this to attract 20 or so mates/supporters, just check that site rendering and user authentication ar OK